Efficient sequential PLIC interface positioning for enhanced performance of the three-phase VoF Method: Computational details

-\begin{note}[Topological classification] \refEqn{immersed_area_cut} induces a status of the faces, which allows to hierarchically infer the topological classification of the polyhedron described in \reffig{degenerate_configurations}.
-For a given signed distance $t$, the status is \textbf{non-wetted} if $t\leq\min_k\sdlowerface{k}$, \textbf{fully wetted} if $t\geq\max_k\sdupperface{k}$ and \textbf{triple} otherwise. \end{note} The immersed edge length $\ell$ of a non-degenerately intersected ($\vfstatus[1]{}=0$, cf.~\reftab{intersection_status_edge}) edge $\vfedge$ with vertices $\set{\vfvert_1,\vfvert_2}$ is computed as
+\refEqn{immersed_area_cut} induces a status of the faces, which allows to hierarchically infer the topological classification of the polyhedron described in \reffig{degenerate_configurations}.
+For a given signed distance $t$, the status is \textbf{non-wetted} if $t\leq\min_k\sdlowerface{k}$, \textbf{fully wetted} if $t\geq\max_k\sdupperface{k}$ and \textbf{triple} otherwise.